 It’s becoming more common for prospective employers to ask applicants to complete a project as part of the hiring process.
 In the PR world, these often come in the form of pitches, op-eds, copy or even graphic promotional material.
 This gives you a wonderful opportunity to showcase your critical thinking skills, creativity and even personality.

-These projects are typically assigned after the first interview, and before the second, but could happen even earlier.
+Work assignments are typically assigned after the first interview but could happen earlier.
 It is possible you will submit these projects for review and the quality of your work will garner you a second interview, or you will be asked to present your work at the second interview.

 “When applying for a PR role at a tech company, they asked me to write a short press release based on a past service they launched and pick one journalist I would pitch the story to.
 This assignment was sent along with my resume, and when I was called for an interview, it felt that they were signalling that they liked my work, which gave me confidence.